Email Unsubscribe: Exploring its Nitty Gritties with Examples

 Nordstrom’s unsubscribe allows the subscriber to unsubscribe in the first half of the page, requesting a feedback from the subscribers and clearly stating that it is an optional feedback.
-This helps you gain an understanding of why are they choosing to unsubscribe!
+This helps you gain an understanding of why they are choosing to unsubscribe!

 Other creative ideas that can be incorporated to design unsubscribe landing pages, are as follows:

 1.Blending past behavior with rational reasons to stay back!

 2. Real time personalization on unsubscribe page!

-- Sand clock – “Dying in your separation, 8 seconds to bring us back to life” – Resubscribe
+Examples: Sand clock – “Dying in your separation, 8 seconds to bring us back to life” – Resubscribe

-- You left a time bomb!
+You left a time bomb!
 Tick Tick Tick, It’s dreadful, Save us – 10,9,8….2 Resubscribe and a few seconds later… 1 Blast!!

-- It is 7.00 AM in Sydney, our email manager hasn’t woke up yet and you are about to spoil his day.
+It is 7.00 AM in Sydney, our email manager hasn’t woke up yet and you are about to spoil his day.
 Unsubscribe later as he wakes up?
 No?

 3. Showing the loss in humorous way using a funny image.